DaveMielke/NBP/b2g/doc/UserInterface/ImportantScreens/home.rst

 The home screen is the main Android screen from which apps are launched.
-It's the screen that first comes up after Android has booted, and you can always get back to it eitehr by pressing Space + Dots123456 or by pressing Down while holding Dot4.
+It's the screen that first comes up after Android has booted, and you can always get back to it either by pressing Space + Dots123456 or by pressing Down while holding Dot4.

 The home screen is managed by a special kind of app known as a launcher.